 Vision of Adventure was registered by the charity commission in October 2018.

-All of the early players are still involved, Trevor Clarke MBE is patron of Vision of Adventure and Steve Bateman, the first VI, is chair of trustees.
+All of the early players are still involved, Trevor Clarke MBE is patron of Vision of Adventure and Steve Bateman, the first VI, is a trustee.

 Over the first few months an intense period of behind the scenes activity allowed a programme of courses to be put together for the following summer.
 And in 2019 a total of 11 courses were run, all fully subscribed.
 We also supported participation by VI’s at cycle sportives and triathlon events.